Skip to Content

 Top

-Resources, Equipment, and Expertise to Help You Achieve Indoor Air Quality Goals
+Providing Resources, Equipment, and Expertise to Help You Achieve Indoor Air Quality Goals Throughout Northern Ohio and Southeast Michigan

-Over the past few years, indoor air quality (IAQ) and indoor air quality services has increasingly become a topic of concern for building owners and building operators.
+Over the past few years, indoor air quality (IAQ) and IAQ services have increasingly become a concern for building owners and operators.
 And as members of the general public are also discovering the importance of safe, healthy, and comfortable indoor environments, ensuring good IAQ year-round is essential.

-To help commercial building operators safeguard indoor spaces and address indoor air quality issues, organizations like ASHRAE and the EPA have long provided information and guidance at the national level.
-And locally, the Safety Council of Northwest Ohio recently shared information from the Commit to CARE initiative, which provides resources and tools for businesses to help protect against the spread of airborne disease through indoor air quality awareness and efforts.
+To help commercial building operators safeguard indoor spaces and address indoor air quality issues, organizations such as ASHRAE and the EPA have long provided national-level information and guidance.
+Locally, the Safety Council of Northwest Ohio recently shared information from the Commit to CARE initiative, which provides resources and tools for businesses to help protect against the spread of airborne disease through indoor air quality awareness and efforts.

 Why Is Indoor Air Quality Important?

-Having proper ventilation helps to clean and refresh indoor air, which is essential for reducing the transmission of viruses that can be transmitted as airborne particles.
+Proper ventilation helps clean and refresh indoor air, which is essential for reducing the transmission of viruses that can spread as airborne particles.

 We Solve Building Challenges Smart Strategies for HVAC, and Plumbing Performance